qheuristics/acud/README.md

 ## History

-acud earliest´s predecessor was written in GNU MathProg, a specialised modelling language used to describe linear and mixed integer mathematical programming models.
+acud's earliest predecessor was written in GNU MathProg, a specialised modelling language used to describe linear and mixed integer mathematical programming models.
 [MathProg](https://www.gnu.org/software/glpk/glpk.html) is a subset of the AMPL modelling language, and as such, benefits from the expresiveness and